kolotsey/netconf-client/README.md

 ## Usage Examples

 The library can be used with both RxJS and Promises, so you can choose whichever style fits your project.
+All examples from the README are also available in the [tests/readme-examples.ts](tests/readme-examples.ts) file.
+It can be run with `npx tsx tests/readme-examples.ts` (provided npx is installed).

 ### Import the Library